PalmLab Help Center

 2 Analysis Execution

-Click "Analyze Relationship" to execute the analysis and generate statistical results with visualization.
+Click "Analyze Relationship" to run the statistical test and generate heatmap.

 3 Results Interpretation